-We ran into a problem with our kitchen design when we couldn’t fit two pantries along the fridge wall due to traffic flow issues.
-Our renovator changed the plan on us and left us with an awkward blank spot to fill at the entry to our kitchen.
-Not only was it ugly to look at, but the lack of a pantry left us terribly short of storage space!
+We ran into a problem with our kitchen design when we couldn’t fit two pantries along the fridge wall.
+Due to traffic flow issues, our renovator had no choice but to change the plan.
+That left us with an awkward blank spot to fill at the entry to our kitchen.
+Not only was it awkward to look at, but the lack of a pantry left us terribly short of storage space!

 At first we weren’t sure how we would build the drawer, so we started our transformation of the cart by taking full measurements as shown below.
 We have a friend who’s extremely knowledgeable about furniture building so we asked for his advice.
 He came up with the brilliant idea of making something that wasn’t permanently attached.
 That was when we decided on a self-enclosed removable unit with drawers for only the top half with open storage on the bottom for some baskets.